-TOHN PHILIP SOUSA, the world's famous bandmaster, is one of the most enthusiastic trapsport, a close friendship has been built exchanges of confidence as a consequence.
+TOHN PHILIP SOUSA, the world's

+famous bandmaster, is one of the most enthusiastic trap-

+recognized authority in the game.
+As that we were to give a concert at the a result of his enthusiasm for this home of Baron Rothschild, an impressport, a close friendship has been built exchanges of confidence as a consequence.
 Recently while visiting at my home, in the course of a conversation, Sousa was reminiscing and gave an array of facts, also some personal experiences that will unquestionably be of interest to general readers:

-"I am the only American who has ever been decorated with the cross ! which represents the Victoria Order.
+"I am the only American who has ever been decorated with the cross ; which represents the Victoria Order.
 On one of my trips abroad with my band we were booked in London and were meeting with phenomenal success.
 The English papers had been extremely generous with their criticisms; in fact, program.
 I was standing where I had been lavish with their eulogies.
-We had been playing to capacity houses.
+Ve had been playing to capacity houses.
 They seemed very appreciative.
 As a matter of fact, the English people have always been very generous with me.

-for the special entertainment of him- the phonograph. self and friends, one at Sandringham. the other at Windsor Castle.
-At the Kink Edward presented me with the conclusion of one of the concerts, King cross of the Victoria Order.
+arranged with me for two performances have many of my selections played on for the special entertainment of him- the phonograph. self and friends, one at Sandringham, the other at Windsor Castle.
+At the Kink Edward presented me with the conclusion of one of the concerts.
+King cross of the Victoria Order.
 It was Edward personally presented me with a pinned upon me by the Prince of Wales brace of English pheasants which he (Now King George).
-This gives to me had killed and mounted upon a plaque. the honor of being the only American At the time it seemed to me from a to wear the Victoria Cross. sportsman's point of view to be a most | "King Edward was one of the best appropriate gift.
+This gives to me had killed and mounted upon a plaque. the honor of being the only American At the time it seemed to me from a to wear the Victoria Cross. sportsman's point of view to be a most "King Edward was one of the best appropriate gift.
 At this time they shots in England and a most enthuare among my most prized souvenirs siastic sportsman.
 There was never a and grace the wall of my dining-room time when he was not ready to discuss in my Long Island home.

-"Returning to London from the Conrange with me for a private concert at | the shooting season.
+"Returning to London from the Continent a few months later, King Ed- acre preserve in North Carolina, where ward instructed Lord Fairfax to ar- I put in a great deal of my time during range with me for a private concert at the shooting season.
 I find the recrea-Sandringham Castle.
-It was to be tion I get afield the most enjoyable and given as a surprise to the queen on conductve to good health of all lines her birthday.
+It was to be tion I get afield the most enjoyable and given as a surprise to the queen on conducive to good health of all lines her birthday.
 Secrecy was one of the of sport.
-When out with my gun I conditions imposed.
-This was not completely relax, mentally and physishadewing me at every point, having ment and anticipation connected with venturing an opinion that would in any there is anything a darkey loves on this hungry. gained a hint that something of in- field shooting to cause me to forget all way conflict with an idea you might earth outside of 'possum it is a marsh terest was in the air.
+When out with my gun I terest was in the air.